sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 There’s a couple of very important things to consider when interpreting the results of factorial ANOVA.
-First, there’s the same issue that we had with one-way ANOVA, which is that if you obtain a significant main effect of (say) ``drug``, it doesn’t tell you anything about which drugs are different to one another.
+First, there’s the same issue that we had with one-way ANOVA, which is that if you obtain a significant main effect of (say) ``drug``, it doesn’t tell you anything about how the levels of ``drug`` are different to one another.
 To find that out, you need to run additional analyses.
-We’ll talk about some analyses that you can run in sections :doc:`Different ways to specify contrasts <../Ch14/Ch14_ANOVA2_08>` and :doc:`Post-hoc tests
+We’ll talk about some analyses that you can run in sections :doc:`Different ways to specify contrasts <../Ch14/Ch14_ANOVA2_08>` and :doc:`Post-hoc tests <../Ch14/Ch14_ANOVA2_09>`.
-<../Ch14/Ch14_ANOVA2_09>`.
 The same is true for interaction effects.
-Knowing
-that there’s a significant interaction doesn’t tell you anything about what kind of interaction exists.
+Knowing that there’s a significant interaction doesn’t tell you anything about what kind of interaction exists.
 Again, you’ll need to run additional analyses.

 Secondly, there’s a very peculiar interpretation issue that arises when you obtain a significant interaction effect but no corresponding main effect.
 This happens sometimes.
-For instance, in the crossover interaction shown in :numref:`fig-interactions`\ (top-left panel), this is exactly what you’d find.
+For instance, in the crossover interaction shown in :numref:`fig-interactions` (top-left panel), this is exactly what you’d find.
 In this case, neither of the main effects would be significant, but the interaction effect would be.
 This is a difficult situation to interpret, and people often get a bit confused about it.
 The general advice that statisticians